jadamsowers/trailhead/k8s/README.md

 # Kubernetes Deployment Guide

-This directory contains Kubernetes manifests for deploying the Scouting Outing Manager application.
+This directory contains Kubernetes manifests for deploying the Trailhead application.

 ## Prerequisites